The Factory of Facts

 How could a writer write about this world, if it was the only world

 he knew?—V.S.
 Naipaul, A Way in the World

 The greatest African poet in the French language, Léopold Sédar Senghor, coined half a century ago the concept of négritude.
 This neologism (built on nègre—“nigger”) deftly reversed an infamous racist label, and redeemed it by vesting it with a new meaning of ethnic and cultural pride.
 Following this illustrious example, a grim Belgian wit, in the spirit of self-derision which is characteristic of his compatriots, invented the sarcastic notion of “Belgitude.”

 But this land does not produce many aliens: a Belgian emigrant seems to be a contradiction in terms.
-In this respect, Georges Simenon, the most famous Belgian writer of our century, told an anecdote from his childhood, which has value as an archetype.
+In this respect, Georges Simenon, the most famous Belgian writer of our century,2 told an anecdote from his childhood, which has value as an archetype.
 One evening, Simenon’s father was invited by a friend who had just bought a new car to join the latter on a short drive to a neighboring town, some twelve miles away.
 “Our mother,” Simenon recalled, “made me and my brother kneel down for the entire duration of our father’s little jaunt, and pray to God that no catastrophe befall him on the way.
 It was as if he had left for the moon.”3 (Incidentally, this confession may go some way toward explaining why Simenon left Belgium for good when he was eighteen, spent all his life in a restless self-exile, successively establishing thirty-two different homes in various countries—and by his own modest reckoning, felt compelled to copulate with nearly ten thousand female strangers.)

 This article is available to online subscribers only.

 Please choose from one of the options below to access this article:

 Purchase a print premium subscription (20 issues per year) and also receive online access to all all content on nybooks.com.